nysthee/go-training/step_6/README.md

 #Step 6: Combine multiple different kind of events in a single loop

 - Create a program that fires 100 concurrent HTTP-GET-requests to the server.
 Pass a 'delay'-parameter within the url.
+- Report the duration from each goroutines back to the "main"-loop using a channel.
+- Stop waiting for responses after 1000 ms, report statistics and terminate.
+- Report average waiting time and percentage of total request that completed within the deadline.
 - The server is provided.
 Upon receipt of a call, the server will sleep for 'delay' before returning a response.
 See below on how to start the server.
-- Report the duration from each goroutines back to the "main"-loop using a channel.
-- Stop waiting for responses after 1000 ms and terminate the main-loop
-- Report average waiting time and percentage of total request that completed within the deadline.

 **Using the client**